-- (2) Does not include 2,815,833 shares of Class B Common Stock held in various trusts for the benefit of Mrs. Luella Slaner's children and grandchildren, as to which Mr. Eden is the successor in trust to Dr. Zandman under the Voting Trust Agreement (See footnote 1 above).
-Mr. Eden disclaims beneficial ownership of such shares of Class B Common Stock. - (3) Includes 1,001,130 shares of Common Stock and 715,578 shares of Class B Common Stock directly owned by Mrs. Slaner, and 1,886,004 shares of Common Stock and 2,531,362 shares of Class B Common Stock held in the estate of her late husband, Mr. Alfred Slaner, of which she is the Executrix.
-Does not include 2,815,833 shares of Class B Common Stock held in various trust for the benefit of her children and grandchildren, and 694,575 shares directly owned by Mrs. Slaner's children, as to which she disclaims beneficial ownership. - (4) Class B Common Stock Amount and Nature of Beneficial Ownership includes 750 shares of Class B Common Stock directly owned by Marc Zandman and 750 shares of Class B Common Stock owned by Marc Zandman's minor child.
+- (2) Does not include 5,949,907 shares of Class B Common Stock held in the voting trust referred to in footnote 1 above, as to which Mr. Eden is the successor in trust to Dr. Zandman under the related voting trust agreement.
+Mr. Eden disclaims beneficial ownership of these shares of Class B Common Stock. - (3) Class B Common Stock Amount and Nature of Beneficial Ownership includes 750 shares of Class B Common Stock directly owned by Marc Zandman and 750 shares of Class B Common Stock owned by Marc Zandman's minor child.